mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 the vacant throne.
 Allegedly she murdered Emdiri, becoming Empress by Right of Assassination.
 Catherine only survived for a few months.

-Ramon II 619 The Moot’s puppet, Catherine, was given short shrift.
+Ramon II 619 The Moot's puppet, Catherine, was given short shrift.
 Ramon II assassinated her and ascended to the throne.
 A reluctant but exhausted Moot confirmed him, hoping for peace.